 Benjamin Kum, DO

 Benjamin Kum, DO, is a graduate of New York Institute of Technology College of Osteopathic Medicine (2013).
 He completed his family medicine residency at St. John's Episcopal Hospital in Far Rockaway, N.Y., and he completed a fellowship in addiction medicine at Geisinger Marworth Treatment Center in Waverly, Pa.
-He is board-certified in both family medicine and addiction medicine.
+He is board-certified in family medicine and in addiction medicine.
 Dr. Kum spends his clinic time at the Outpatient Addiction Medicine Clinic in Scranton, Pa., and leads the Geisinger telehealth inpatient consult service.
 He is on the editorial board for the Journal of Addictive Diseases, a lecturer for the American Society of Addiction Medicine and a clinical instructor at Geisinger Commonwealth School of Medicine and for the Geisinger psychiatry residency.